-The Federal Pell Grant Program provides direct grants from the U.S. Department of Education to undergraduate students for educational expenses.
+The Federal Pell Grant Program provides direct grants from the U.S. Department of Education to the undergraduate student for educational expenses.
 Since it is a grant program, the student does not have to repay the amounts received AFTER 60%.
-Federal Pell Grants will range in size from \$0 to a maximum of \$6,656 per year (amount subject to legislative changes).
+Federal Pell Grants will range in size from \$0 to a maximum of \$5,815 per year (amount subject to legislative changes).
 No eligible student will be denied a Federal Pell Grant.
 The award year at this institution begins the Fall Semester of each year and ends the Summer Semester of the following year.

 To apply, the student, (and if applicable) parents and spouse must complete the Free Application for Federal Student Aid.
 For aid to be processed in a timely manner, the Free Application for Student Federal Aid (FASFA) should preferably be submitted two (2) weeks before registration.
-IT IS HIGHLY ENCOURAGED THAT THE STUDENT COMPLETES THE FASFA ONLINE.
+IT IS HIGHLY ENCOURAGED THAT THE STUDENT COMPLETES THE FASFA ONLINE (LIMITED PAPER FORMS WILL BE AVAILABLE).
 A student can apply using the Internet by the following:

-- 1. Creating an FSA ID from the U.S. Department of Education. - 2.
-Completing the FASFA or renewal FASFA at www.fasfa.ed.gov.
+- 1. Creating an FSA ID from the U.S. Department of Education. - Completing the FASFA or renewal FASFA at www.fasfa.ed.gov.
 The Wallace Community College Selma federal school code is 009980.
 The electronic process takes approximately one week for approval.